gavin-robey/CarRentalService/README.md

 ## Tool stack description and setup procedure

 Our project uses django which helps automatically organize our tool stack.
-This will include: an SQLLite database managed by python scripts, python for backend management, Javascript, HTML, and CSS.
+This will include: an SQLite database managed by python scripts, python for backend management, Javascript, HTML, and CSS.

 ## Build instructions